 For more encouragement on faith check out these Bible stories about trusting God.

-What Does the Bible Say About Trusting God in Hard Times
+Verses About Trusting God in Difficult Times

 These verses focus on faith because without faith is is impossible to trust God in hard times.